-NOTICE IS HEREBY GIVEN that the 2017 Annual Meeting of Stockholders (the "Annual Meeting") of Farmer Bros.
-Co., a Delaware corporation (the "Company" or "Farmer Bros."), will be held at the Marriott Hotel & Golf Club at Champions Circle, 3300 Championship Parkway, Fort Worth, Texas 76177, on Thursday, December 7, 2017, at 10:00 a.m., Central Standard Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders (the "Annual Meeting") of Farmer Bros.
+Co., a Delaware corporation (the "Company" or "Farmer Bros."), will be held at the Dallas/Fort Worth Marriott Solana, 1301 Solana Boulevard, Building 3, Westlake, Texas 76262, on Thursday, December 6, 2018, at 10:00 a.m., Central Standard Time, for the following purposes:

-- 1. To elect two Class II directors to the Board of Directors (the "Board") of the Company for a three-year term of office expiring at the Company's 2020 Annual Meeting of Stockholders and until their successors are elected and duly qualified; - 2.
-To ratify the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2018: - 3.
+- 1. To elect two Class III directors to the Board of Directors (the "Board") of the Company for a three-year term of office expiring at the Company's 2021 Annual Meeting of Stockholders and until their successors are elected and duly qualified; - 2.
+To ratify the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2019; - 3.
 To hold an advisory (non-binding) vote to approve the compensation paid to the Company's named executive officers; - 4.
-To hold an advisory (non-binding) vote on the frequency of future stockholder advisory votes to approve the compensation paid to the Company's named executive officers; and - 5.
+To approve the Company's forum selection by-law to provide that the courts located within the State of Delaware will serve as the exclusive forum for the adjudication of certain legal disputes; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice of Annual Meeting of Stockholders.
-The Board recommends: a vote "FOR" each of the two nominees for director named in the accompanying Proxy Statement, a vote "FOR" Proposals Nos.
-2 and 3, and a vote of "ONE YEAR" for Proposal No. 4 on the enclosed proxy card.
+The Board recommends: a vote "FOR" each of the two nominees for director named in the accompanying Proxy Statement, and a vote "FOR" proposals 2, 3 and 4 on the enclosed proxy card.

-The Board has fixed the close of business on October 23, 2017 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and at any continuation, postponement or adjournment thereof.
+The Board has fixed the close of business on October 23, 2018 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and at any continuation, postponement or adjournment thereof.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE 2017 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 7, 2017
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE 2018 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 6, 2018

-This Notice of Annual Meeting of Stockholders, the accompanying Proxy Statement, the Company's 2017 Annual Report, which includes its Annual Report on Form 10-K for the fiscal year ended June 30, 2017, and form proxy card are available at: http://proxy.farmerbros.com.
+This Notice of Annual Meeting of Stockholders, the accompanying Proxy Statement, the Company's 2018 Annual Report, which includes its Annual Report on Form 10-K for the fiscal year ended June 30, 2018, and form proxy card are available at: http://proxy.farmerbros.com.